 Setting a Direction vs. Planning and Budgeting: a leader sets the direction of his company.
-These visions or directions do not need to be brilliantly innovative.
-Instead, it has to serve the interests of its constituencies and that which can be translated into a real competitive strategy.
-On the other hand, the managing aspect of it will be to create plans and budgets that will bring the company towards that vision or goal.
+The direction does not need to be brilliantly innovative.
+Instead, it has to serve its constituencies’ interests.
+The leader needs to translate them into a real competitive strategy.
+On the other hand, the managing aspect will be to create plans and budgets to bring the company towards that vision or goal.
 Both are critically important.

 Aligning People vs. Organizing and Staffing: a leader needs to communicate effectively and engage people of all levels in the company to the proposed vision.
-In the process, the leader has to convince his partners and followers in what ways they can be empowered.
-A manager steps in to provide efficient ways to execute the vision.
+In the process, the leader has to convince his partners and followers to be empowered while a manager steps in to provide efficient ways to execute the vision.
 Sample management questions would be: what structure is necessary to accomplish the mission?
 How to staff these structures with competent individuals?
 These are questions for a good manager.

-For many startups today, co-founders or the CEO need to wear both hats.
-However, knowing the differences between the two roles will help him prioritize what’s required of him at that particular stage of the company’s growth.
-It’ll also help him evaluate what strengths he has, and how to leverage help or resources in areas that need help.
+For many startups today, the co-founder or the CEO needs to wear both hats.
+However, knowing the differences between the two roles will help him prioritize the most critical tasks at that particular stage of the company’s growth.
+It’ll also help him evaluate his strengths and leverage help or resources in areas that need help.